Europe | Travel Tips & News

-World-famous for its rugged coastline, impressive mountains and stirring anthem, Wales also dishes up delicious food.
-Home to Welsh rarebit, moreish sausages and the best leek and potato soup this side of the Brecon Beacons, here’s all you need to know about Welsh food.
+World-famous for its rugged coastline, impressive mountains and stirring anthem, Wales also cooks up a variety of delicious traditional Welsh dishes.
+Home to Welsh rarebit, moreish sausages and the best leek and potato soup this side of the Brecon Beacons, here’s all you need to know about traditional Welsh food.

 What is Welsh rarebit?